Vaughan Arnell

-Vaughan Arnell (born 31 May 1961, in Chertsey, Surrey) is a British music video and television commercial director.
+Vaughan Arnell (born 14 August 1961) is a British music video and television commercial director.
 Although having done films for high-profile clients in the TV commercial field, including Nestlé and Levi's, he is best known for his directorial work for music videos, including George Michael's "Fastlove" (1996), Spice Girls' "Say You'll Be There" (1996), One Direction's "Kiss You" (2013), and Sam Smith and Normani's "Dancing with a Stranger" (2019).
 He is also a frequent collaborator of music artist Robbie Williams.
-Arnell was a member of the directorial team Vaughan & Anthea (with Anthea Benton).
+With Anthea Benton, Arnell previously formed the directorial team Vaughan & Anthea.